holub008/tdf/README.md

 - a new `acquire/` script, which retrieves/constructs a `RawResults` object
 - an `orchestrate/` script, which computes points for the event and places it into the `db/`
-    - the resulting file in `db/` will occassionally need to be edited by hand when there are name conflicts or other problems
+    - the resulting file in `db/` will occasionally need to be edited by hand when there are name conflicts or other problems
 - the addition of the event to `orchestrate/season/__main__.py`